 Although not a material consideration when determining whether to recommend that a client utilize the services of a particular broker-dealer/custodian, Stepp & Rothwell can receive from Schwab (or another broker-dealer/custodian, investment manager, platform or fund sponsor, or vendor) without cost (and/or at a discount) support services and/or products, certain of which assist Stepp & Rothwell to better monitor and service client accounts maintained at such institutions.
-Included within the support services that can be obtained by Stepp & Rothwell may be investment-related research, pricing information and market data, software and other technology that provide access to client account data, compliance and/or practice management-related publications, discounted or free consulting services, discounted or free attendance at conferences, meetings, and other educational and/or social events, marketing support-including client events, computer hardware and/or software and/or other products used by Stepp & Rothwell in furtherance of its investment advisory business operations.
+Included within the support services that can be obtained by Stepp & Rothwell may be investment-related research, pricing information and market data, software and other technology that provide access to client account data, compliance and/or practice management-related publications, discounted or free consulting services, marketing support-including client events, computer hardware and/or software and/or other products used by Stepp & Rothwell in furtherance of its investment advisory business operations.